 A court that permits or requires electronic filing in a case must maintain and make available electronically to the parties and other persons in the case an electronic service list that contains the parties’ or other persons’ current electronic service addresses, as provided by the parties or other persons that have filed electronically in the case.

-“Is the Judicial Council considering proper language to use when eService is made by the EFSP, instead of via email by the attorney/staff?”
+Is the Judicial Council considering the proper language to use when eService is made by the EFSP, instead of via email by the attorney/staff?

-Remember: your EFSP doesn’t effect the service.
+Remember: your EFSP doesn’t affect the service.
 The party or attorney does by either email (electronic transmission) or by using an EFSP (electronic notification).

 The Judicial Council form POS-050 works fine for either method.

 Consent to eService

-“Is verbal confirmation between counsel/paralegals sufficient to implement eService within any case?
+Is verbal confirmation between counsel/paralegals sufficient to implement eService within any case?

-Can an attorney rescind or refuse eService in a case that is mandatory eFiling?”
+Can an attorney rescind or refuse eService in a case that is mandatory eFiling?